claranet/ansible-role-redis/README.md

 redis sentinel downafter              | **10000**                                          | time for downafter
 redis_sentinel_failover_timeout       | **30000**                                          | failover timeout

-All other redis parameters have default values
+All other redis parameters have default values .

+Custom configuration should be declared inside a <code>redis_conf</code> dictionnary (see example below)

 ## :arrows_counterclockwise: Dependencies